-The impacts of environmental degradation and climate change on the quality of life for humans call for creative and systemic shifts in the way we think about our demand for, and use of, finite resources.
+The recognition of the impacts of environmental degradation and climate change on the quality of life for humans call for creative and systemic shifts in the way we think about our demand for, and use of, finite resources.
 Equally important, we must consider how the distribution of these resources impacts the ability of society to meet their basic needs.

-With 2,355 acres and more than 150 buildings, Lehigh is in a distinctive position to make significant contributions in addressing these grand challenges both in and out of the classroom.
-In order to teach new generations of leaders to address the coming challenges, we must demonstrate the application of sustainability principles through academic, work place and residential experiences, creating new behaviors, partnering with the community, and continually seeking and embracing new technological solutions.
+With 2,355 acres and more than 150 buildings, Lehigh is in a distinctive position to make significant contributions to these grand challenges both in and out of the classroom, which will ultimately determine our global impact.
+In order to teach new generations of leaders to address the coming challenges, we must create a sustainable campus that merges academic, work and living experiences, drives new behaviors, supports programs and curricula that integrate sustainability, partners with the community, and continually seeks and embraces new solutions.